 A festival in his garden

 A true garden enthusiast, William Christie launched the festival Dans les Jardins de William Christie, which has taken place every August since 2012 in his gardens in the Vendée.
 The festival brings together Les Arts Florissants, William Christie’s pupils from the Juilliard School, and the winners of the Jardin des Voix for concerts and “musical promenades” in the gardens he created at Thiré, which have been labeled a “Jardin Remarquable” and listed on the French Supplementary Inventory of Historic Monuments.
+William Christie has bequeathed his real-estate assets to the Foundation Les Arts Florissants–William Christie created in 2018.

 Recognition of an exceptional career